Life Cycle Events

 If you or someone you know could use a hand, please let us know!
 To request help, email us at caring-circle@tikkunvor.org.
 To learn more about volunteering with this group, see the Caring Circle page.

-The Bereavement Support Group was formed to assist congregants when they are anticipating the death of a loved one or after a death has occurred.
-Members of the BSG can listen, talk through options for cemeteries and funeral homes, explain both traditional rituals and adaptations, assist in arranging for rituals, and more.
+Check this page for information on support for those anticipating the death of a loved one or after a death has occurred.
+Members of the Bereavement Support Group can listen, talk through options for cemeteries and funeral homes, explain both traditional rituals and adaptations, assist in arranging for rituals, and more.
 For more information, contact us at bereavementsupport@tikkunvor.org.